ManuThota/DocuMind/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+Mad_titaN — free to use, modify, and distribute.